HippoCampusRobotics/fav_docs/tutorials/lab_workflow.rst

    .. note:: As always, run :code:`source ~/.bashrc` to apply these changes.

 #.
-Do not start the simulation/gazebo while you are connected to our network.
+Do not **ever** start the simulation/gazebo while you are connected to our network.
 Otherwise we will have some unpleasant topic collision between the simulated vehicle and the real BlueROV in our lab.

 #.
 It's best if one of you brings a **fully prepared software setup on your own laptop**.
 The real experiment will take less computing power since you are not running the simulation environment.
 If you cannot do this, let us know **in time** and we will prepare a laptop for you to use.